-- 6. Approved back-up firearms that are carried on duty will be replaced after the value has been determined and the member's bargaining unit president or designee and the office of the Chief review circumstances of the claim. - 7.
+- 5. Jewelry will not be replaced. - Approved back-up firearms that are carried on duty will be replaced after the value has been determined and the member's bargaining unit president or designee and the office of the Chief review circumstances of the claim. - 7.
 Knives/multi-tool implements up to fifty dollars (\$50). - 8.
 Equipment bag/briefcase up to fifty dollars (\$50). - (e) The member's bargaining unit president or designee and the office of the Chief will decide any other claims on a case-by-case basis.